aneshjai/jvijay_gitactions/README.md

 # This is a repo to learn and rungithub actions
-# step1 : Create a sinmple hellop world and deplpy
+# step1 : Create a simple hellop world and deploy with GHA
-# step2 : Create a flask application to run by deployment
+# step2 : Create a flask application to run by deployment with GHA